rsdoiel/sqlish/docs/TUTORIAL.md

 characters used for SQL function names, table names, column names and environment variable references.

-### Import WARNING!
+### IMPORTANT WARNING!

 > sqlish is not a replacement for best practices when writing
-> software such as defensively validating input from users,
+> software.
+It remains import to defensively validate input from users,
 > web browsers or any data source.